gowthamichinta/Massmine_new/README.md

 1) Install Docker Engine for your distribution by following these instructions https://docs.docker.com/engine/install/#server

-2) Go to the following url and click DOWNLOAD ALL in the upper right hand corner.
+2) Go to this google drive link and download the whole massmine-docker folder.
+You can do this by clicking on the massmine-docker dropdown and selecting download.
 Save the zip and unzip it. https://drive.google.com/drive/folders/1ngUce_muJ2QPnB72f0Z0HKFTm45cSBFS

 3) Open a terminal window and navigate to within the folder you just downloaded.